Oak Class – Reception

 Welcome to Oak class!

 In Oak class we believe that the classroom is the second teacher and that with carefully thought out planning and set-up, children become autonomous learners; the children are the leaders.
 It is then our job as practitioners to support them in their exploration.
-We also have a superb outdoor learning set up so that pupils have the choice of whether they explore new concepts inside or outside.
+We also have a wonderful outdoor learning area so that pupils have the choice of whether they explore new concepts inside or outside.
 They can design and build elaborate bridges to walk across; explore under the sea creatures at the water tray; cook interesting meals in the mud kitchen; become pirates using costumes and props or create a piece of artwork.

 Reading and Phonics with Little Wandle